What platforms does Capacitor support?

 Capacitor Community GitHub ⚡

 The Capacitor Community GitHub organization lists plugins that our excellent community of developers creates.
 They are Capacitor first plugins that are actively developed and should work in any Capacitor 3+ project.
-If you need a plugin, this should be one of the first places you look.
+If you can't find an official plugin, this should be places you look.

 Awesome Capacitor 😎

 Like many other Awesome lists, Awesome Capacitor is a community-curated list of great Capacitor plugins.
 If you can't find an official or community plugin, chances are that someone has already made the plugin you are looking for here.

 Project Fugu is the Chromium Team's tracker of web APIs that have been added to Chromium browsers.
 While some features may not be supported on both Android and iOS, features like Web Share and ContactsManager (Android Only), may replace

 You can Can I Use...? to check if you can use these features on Android and iOS without needing any native plugins.

 Did you know Capacitor supports Cordova plugins?
 If you are migrating off of Cordova, or have a Cordova plugin that doesn't have a Capacitor equivalent, you can use most Cordova plugins directly in Capacitor.
 You can read our guide on how to use Cordova plugins in Capacitor.